 The event runs from 5:30 pm to 9:30 pm daily.

 Tickets for non-members start at $26.95 for adults 13 and older, $22.95 for kids ages 3 to 12.

 Those are advanced ticket prices.
 They are subject to change on the day of and are more expensive on peak days.

 Old South Carriage Co. is hosting holiday sleigh rides this year.

-Tickets are $30 for passengers 3 and over (under 3 is free).
+Tickets are $30 for passengers adults and children (toddlers are free).
 The carriages can accommodate up to 16 passengers.

 See the Edmondston-Alston House decorated for the season

 The Edmondston-Alston House is one of the numeous historic homes in Charleston, SC.
 For a nominal fee, you’re able to take a guided tour the home.
 Well, the first two floors of the home.
 The third is a private residence for a descendant of the family.